Dear Bankruptcy Adviser,

 This is a difficult situation and the most important thing is that you take action quickly to prevent it from getting worse.
 However, if you do, there may be some light at the end of the tunnel.

-The collection agency will take your mother's money any way it comes.
+The collection agency will take your mother’s money any way it comes.
 Were they accepting lower payments?
 Yes, but they will still seek full payment for as long as they can.
 Even though your mother is only receiving Social Security income, it is possible she will be sued by the collection agency.
-If they get a judgment, the collection agency's only legal recourse is to place a lien on her home -- if she owns one.
-However, they may attempt to levy her bank account as well.
-This is the real danger.
+If they get a judgment, the collection agency’s only legal recourse is to place a lien on her home

 Many banks erroneously execute a bank levy order even though the only funds in the account are from Social Security checks.
 Also, it’s possible that the collection agency may attempt to levy an account in which your mother is only a co-signer.
 In other words, if you co-signed with your mother for an account, it’s possible that the collection agency will levy this account and take your money.
 This does happen and it can require a great deal for you to get your money back.